succinctlabs/sp1/book/getting-started/quickstart.md

 - `program`: the source code that will be proven inside the zkVM.
 - `script`: code that contains proof generation and verification code.

+We recommend you install the [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) extension.
+Note that if you use `cargo prove new` inside a monorepo, you will need to add the manifest file to `rust-analyzer.linkedProjects` to get full IDE support.

 ## Build Program

 Before we can run the program inside the zkVM, we must compile it to a RISCV executable using the `succinct` Rust toolchain.
 The `cargo prove` CLI tool exposes a `build` command which you can run at the root of the `program` directory to do this.